poldham/underwater/README.md

 The `underwater` R data package brings together datasets for submerged geographic features and place names that are presently dispersed.
 The aim of the package is to facilitate mapping and text mining of scientific and other literature for underwater features and place names using a tidy approach.

 The package aims to assist researchers seeking to contribute to the evidence base for negotiations of a new international treaty on marine biodiversity in Areas Beyond National Jurisdiction (ABNJ) under the United Nations General Assembly.
-The package was written as part of the BIOSPOLAR project funded by the Norwegian Research Council (RCN 257631/E10) which aims to map research and innovation in polar marine areas.
-The views expressed in this package are the strictly the author's own and should not be attributed to the Norweigan Research Council.

 The package provides open access datasets for named underwater places from:

 1. The [GEBCO Gazeteer](https://www.gebco.net/data_and_products/undersea_feature_names/) with 4,084 place and feature names.
 2. The [Interridge Hydrothermal Vents Database](https://vents-data.interridge.org/) with 700 hydrothermal vents.
 3. Underwater features from the [Geonames database](http://www.geonames.org/export/) coded U for Undersea.
 This dataset contains 14,513 underwater place names.
+4. Named seamounts from Seamounts Online [http://seamounts.sdsc.edu/](http://seamounts.sdsc.edu/)

+### Funding

+The first version of the underwater package was written as part of the BIOSPOLAR project funded by the Norwegian Research Council (RCN 257631/E10) which aimed to map research and innovation in polar marine areas.
+The second edition of the package was written as part of the European Commission funded 'Study on Marine Genetic Resources Market Value and State of the Art of Commercialisation of Related Products in the Context of the BBNJ Negotiations'.
+The views expressed in the package are strictly the authors own and should not be attributed to the Norwegian Research Council or the European Commission.

+The package is made available under the MIT Licence (CHANGE TO CC-BY)

+ADD SUGGESTED CITATION

 ### Installing